WikiToLearn/Hives-Network/CONTRIBUTING.md

 The hives coordinator will get in touch with you and hopefully accept your pull request.
 From that point, you will be a Hive leader! :tada:

+## Sprints and conferences

+We organize sprints and conferences where contributors meet.
+Follow us on [Telegram](https://t.me/WikiToLearnNews) to know more about it!

 ## Participation guidelines

 * Code of Conduct: https://www.kde.org/code-of-conduct/